Last Updated on 6 July 2023 by Editorial Team

 Every year, there are thousands of fires in workplaces across the country, resulting in injuries, fatalities, and extensive property damage.

 In the UK, businesses are required by law to adhere to strict fire safety regulations.
-As an employer, it is your responsibility to ensure that your workplace is safe from fire hazards and that your employees are well-informed about fire safety protocols.
+As an employer, it is your responsibility to ensure that your workplace is safe from fire hazards.
+In addition, you must also ensure that your employees are well-informed about fire safety protocols in the workplace.

 This article will cover the essential steps you need to take to ensure your workplace is prepared for a fire emergency.